 It takes about two and a half hours to reach, and and you can either make a half-day of it or do a full day excursion.
 There are some other sites to visit in this area, like the Dyrhólaey promontory, and it makes for a nice day out.

 A visit to Reynisfjara black sand beach

 It's extremely easy to get to Reynisfjara beach as it's just off the Ring Road, or Route 1.
-Depending on if you're coming from Vik or Reykjavik, you'll either turn right or left onto Road 215, the Reynishverfisvegur.
+The best option is heading there with your rental car.
+Depending on if you're coming from Vik or Reykjavík, you'll either turn right or left onto Road 215, the Reynishverfisvegur.
 The turnoff is signaled by one of those blink-and-you-might-miss-it yellow and black Icelandic road signs.

 Logistics: Parking and dining options

 Keep following the road until you get to the parking lot close to the bistro and leave your car there.
 This is a popular place to visit when people come for a road trip, so you'll see other cars and even a few tour buses.

 Here's a useful travel tip for you.
 The Black Beach Restaurant and Bistro is a convenient place to stop for lunch.
 But if you go, be prepared to battle the hordes of tourists from the buses; they also find it quick and convenient.
 Many visitors complain that the service is a bit rushed and that it's not the best place to eat.
 A smarter move would be to make a reservation at one of the restaurants back in Vik, which is less than 15 minutes away by car.

 If you want to avoid the tourist traps, Restaurant Sudur Vik, Halldorskaffi, and Strondin Bistro and Bar are all wonderful recommendations.
 Tuck into some traditional and delicious Icelandic food such as Arctic char or lamb stew as you get warm and fill your belly.